Complete and competitive financial markets in a complex world: Pricing Charges

-and, more importantly, the collection of {\it pricing measures} \footnote{ In \cite{ECTH_2017} a pricing measure was defined to be a positive, finitely additive measures dominated by $\pi$ without restricting it to be a {\it probability}.
-The focus on probabilities will be clear after Theorem \ref{th NFLVR} }
+and, more importantly, the collection of {\it pricing probability charges} \footnote{ In \cite{ECTH_2017} we used the term pricing measure to define a positive charge dominated by $\pi$ without restricting it to be a {\it probability charge}.
+The focus on probability charges will be clear after Theorem \ref{th NFLVR}.
+A definition of the finitely additive integral and its properties may be found in \cite[III.2.17]{bible}. }

-The following is a very basic result illustrating the role of cash additivity and of the set $\Meas_0(\pi)$.
+The following, basic result illustrates the role of cash additivity and of the set $\Meas_0(\pi,\A)$.
+In particular, property \eqref{attain} may be considered as our version of the classical superhedging duality Theorem \footnote{ The first part of this Theorem is mainly a consequence of the Hahn-Banach Theorem and it is true even if the price function $\pi_0$ is just convex.
+The superhedging formula \eqref{attain}, on the other hand, necessarily requires positive homogeneity. }.